 Regularly working with top class international soloists, it is capable of giving high-quality performances of some of the most demanding large-scale works in the orchestral repertoire.

 The orchestra will continue its plan to perform all the major orchestra works of Jean Sibelius; this season it will be the turn of his fourth symphony to be performed in the February concert.
 This is a challenging work, but nonetheless very rewarding to listen to and appreciate how Sibelius was really starting to develop his own style.
-We shall also include in each concert a piece of that quintessential English composer, Sir Edward Elgar, commencing in October with a welcome return of one of his most popular works, the Variations on an original theme - perhaps better known as the Enigma Variations.
+We shall also include in each concert a piece of that quintessential English composer, Sir Edward Elgar, Next May will feature something a little different with a concert of Proms style music - fun for all the family.

 Do please come along and support this splendid group of players - we look forward to seeing you at one of our concerts!